jdoleary/Spellmasons/docs/TasksCurrent.md

         - Putting spells on the ground.
 DOTs, AOE fields
         - Debuffs
         - Explosive on an enemy and when he dies it procs
+        - Jake: 'yoink' takes a card from another unit
+- Jake overall thoughts:
+    - Let players pick from 3 starting cards so run is always different
+    - Different ways of doing damage
+- Jake: What if there's a random encounter on some levels where it's a card forge
+    - In between levels choose "get a new card" or "upgrade a card"
+- Brad: opportunity to make spells more powerful
+- Brad: I wish you could take goons with you
+    - What if allies just come with you to next level
+        - would have to disable summoner after all mobs die